 How much does critical illness insurance cost?

-The cost of critical illness insurance can vary based on the type of coverage you want, your age, general health condition, etc. The following tables show the estimated costs of critical insurance coverage based on the coverage period, and the age and gender of the insured:
+The cost of critical illness insurance can vary based on the type of coverage you want, your age, general health condition, etc. Usually, the price will range between $22 to $640 for non-smokers and $36 to $880 for smokers.
+The following tables show the estimated costs of critical insurance coverage based on the coverage period, and the age and gender of the insured:

 10-year coverage for male non-smokers